ebarczynski/ai-development-monitor/docs/tdd_flow.md

 The AI Development Monitor now supports a comprehensive Test-Driven Development workflow that integrates with GitHub Copilot.
 This document explains the 5-iteration TDD cycle and how it improves code quality.

+## GitHub Copilot Chat Integration

+As of version 0.6.0, the AI Development Monitor can automatically run tests on code suggestions from GitHub Copilot Chat.
+This integration allows developers to:

+1. Receive immediate feedback on the quality of Copilot Chat suggestions
+2. View test execution results in the TDD Dashboard
+3. Compare test results across different suggestions
+4. Generate test templates automatically for Copilot suggestions

+For detailed information about this feature, see [GitHub Copilot Test Execution](github_copilot_test_execution.md).

 ## TDD Cycle Overview

 ```mermaid